shnooz/Titanic/README.md

 ![](https://github.com/shnooz/Titanic/blob/master/process2.png)

 ## Usage
 + Run pythn data_exploration.py to explore the data.
 This file will output information on the data.
 You don't have torun it if you don't want to...
+BUT it will show you the main data analysis which will help explain the rest...
 + Run python process.py to process the train and test data.
-++ That will create two new files in the processed folder.
+++ That will create two new files in the processed folder (train.csv and test.csv).
 + Run python optimize.py.
 ++ This file does several things:
 +++ Random hyperparamater tuning for three different classifiers (DecisionTree, AdaBoost, RandomForests).
-+++ Outputs each classifier score
++++ Outputs each classifier score, and chosen hyperparameter values.
+The hyperparameters values would be saved in setting.py file.
 +++ stack the three classifiers results (VotingClassifier with 'hard' voting).
 +++ make predictions on the test.csv and saves the predictions in the predictions folder.

+## Things to do next...
+Here are some suggestions for further development:
++ Improve feature engineering in the process.py file (use information from the name, create one-hot-encoding...)
++ Save only hyperparmaters values that improve the score in the seeting.py file - That way you will be able to try and improve your classifier in each iteration (or perhaps only overfit the data :) ).

 Enjoy!
 Shnooz